huangsam/ultimate-python/CONTRIBUTING.md

     main()
 ```

-If the module involves additional functions and classes, they should be
+If the module involves additional functions and classes, they are placed
-placed above the `main` function.
-Also module-level constants will be
+above the `main` function.
+Additionally, module-level constants are
 defined with the `_UNDER_SCORE_FIRST` convention.

 ### Code coverage